rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/elasticSearch-in-12-commands-with-dev-tools.md

 ---

-10. Search for all "beer" products that are PUBLISHED, and in stock.
-Sorted by cheapest to most expensive
+***10. Search for all "beer" products that are PUBLISHED, and in stock.
+Sorted by cheapest to most expensive***

 ***Let's add several more beer products.***